The Kintyre 66

 Where do I start with dining out?
 I do mention these on the Gowanlea Heights page and go into more detail with specific recommendations for guests, but perhaps I should still mention that you’ll never be hungry, whatever your style.
 So, if you fancy a chippie, there’s The Crew.
 Pizza and takeout?
-Rosie’s Rolls or Munch.
+Rosie’s Rolls.
 Tea, cake, and light meals?
-Tea on The Quay, Munch and Café Bluebell.
+Tea on The Quay and Café Bluebell.
 Seafood and sit down dining?
 42 on Main Street or the Harbourview Grill and their amazing Haggis Nachos!
 Pubs?
 Nearly every corner but for whisky, there’s the leader of the pack, the Ardshiel Hotel Bar with around 500 types to choose from.

 What you won’t find is a corporate chain.
 Campbeltown, in the main, has local, independent businesses featuring delicious local produce.
 Nearly every penny you spend goes into the local economy which makes you and your visit especially important.
 You might also like to know there’s a genuine farmer’s market every Saturday at the Campbeltown Heritage Centre too!

 Campbeltown features three distilleries which is roughly a tenth of what it had during its Victorian heyday but what remains are strong and vibrant.
 There’s Mitchell’s Glengyle, Springbank and Glen Scotia.
 Pay them a visit and go on the tours!